twrackers/StateMachine-library/README.md

 The `StateMachine` class itself defines no state information other than those parameters which handle the timing.
 Derived classes which inherit from `StateMachine` are responsible for defining any other state information required by the class's logic.

+## Real-time vs. Non-real-time ##

+A `StateMachine` can be created as a *real-time* or a *non-real-time* object.
+The difference is in how each update is scheduled after the previous update.

+- If `update()` is called before the next update is scheduled, no action is taken and `false` is returned.
+- If `update()` is called when or after the next update was scheduled, the state of the `StateMachine` object is updated, and the following update is scheduled.
+After updating and rescheduling occur, `true` is returned.
+	- In real-time mode, the time of the next update will be the time when the current update was scheduled, plus the update interval given when the state machine was created.
+So even if the current update is occurring late, the next one should happen on time as long as it isn't late as well.
+	- In non-real-time mode, the next update will not be scheduled relative to when the current update was scheduled to happen, but when it *does* happen.

+As an example, let's define two state machines as follows.

+    StateMachine fsmRT(500, true);
+    StateMachine fsmNRT(500, false);

+Suppose both are scheduled to do their next updates when the clock (`millis()` in the Arduino library) reaches 10000.
+However, due to a longer than expected operation, both try to update when the clock reads 10100, or 100 milliseconds late.
+Both will update, but `fsmRT` will schedule its next update at 10500, while `fsmNRT` will be scheduled for 10600, or 500 milliseconds after the current time, not its previous scheduled time of 10000.

+In the special case where the state machine is created without an update interval, or with a zero interval, then no scheduling is done and the state machine can update upon every pass through `loop()`.

+### Use cases ###

+A state machine with a zero update delay can be used in cases where the timing of state changes is not important, only their sequencing matter.
+An example would be a state machine which parses a string of characters according to one or more patterns.

+A real-time state machine would be used for cases where it's important to maintain a fixed pace, even if an update occasionally occurs a little late.

+A non-real-time state machine would be used for cases where it's more important to maintain a minimum interval between one update and the next.
+So if an update occurs a little late, all following updates would nominally be bumped back by the delay.

+## High-resolution mode ##

+By default, a `StateMachine` is created in low-resolution mode.
+In this mode, the interval between updates is set in *milliseconds*.
+In low-resolution mode, the timing code will roll over to zero every 2³² milliseconds, or just over 49 days 17 hours.

+If a `StateMachine` is created in high-resolution mode (see the constructor definition in the API section below), the update interval is set in *microseconds*.
+In this mode, the timing code will roll over every 2³² *micro*seconds, or just over 71 minutes 35 seconds.

 ## Examples ##

 The `StateMachine` library includes a few example sketches in the `examples` directory.